-This document specifies the Certification Policy of the digital certificate called "Qualified Certificate of

-Authorized" issued by the certification authority of the General Council of Spanish Lawyers, or AC Abogacía.
-During the transition to the new 2016 hierarchy, the 2014 hierarchy indicated in the Certification Practice Statement (CPS) will be able to issue this type of certificates.
+This document specifies the Certification Policy of the digital Certificate called "Qualified Professional Staff Certificates" issued by the certification authority of the General Council of Spanish Lawyers, or AC Abogacía.

 The Consejo General de la Abogacía Española, as the regulatory body for the legal profession, has established its own certification system with the aim of issuing certificates for different uses and different end users.
 For this reason, types of certificates are established.
-Certificates are issued to end entities, including members, administrative and service personnel, organizations and individuals authorized or representing such organizations, by Accredited Certification Providers.
+Certificates are issued to end entities, including members, administrative and service personnel, organizations and individuals representing such organizations, by Accredited Certification Providers.